Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 ![test(3)](https://user-images.githubusercontent.com/69092079/206875185-f08b1bcc-e9bc-48cf-9694-103f6641a88c.jpg)

 6. The next function tests the `deposit` function of the contract.
-The first test will verify the deposit function correctly allows deposits of 0.01 ETH or greater.
+The first test will verify the deposit function works correctly which allows deposits of 0.01 ETH or greater.
 The second test verifies that the deposit function correctly rejects deposits of less than 0.01 ETH.
 Copy and paste the code below.
 ```JavaScript
   describe("deposit", async function () {
     it("should allow deposits", async () => {